esscott1/pyprflow/ReadMe.md

  node and at least one ending node.
 Path validation is also required, where every node must have at least one entry point and one exit point.  the exceptions are, starting nodes do not need a explicitly entry paths, and ending nodes do not need to have explicit exit paths.

- ###How do I initiate a orchestration workflow?
- Orchestration workflows are structured representations of business processes.
-Initiating a business process requires something (ie. a document) to be submitted to process (OW) for facilitation and tracking.

- ###How do I submit something to a orchestration workflow?
- Any item can be submitted to an orchestration workflow.
-The details of the item should be stored in a system other than the orchestration workflow system.
-However, a unique identifier is required for the orchestration workflow to track and facilitate.
-It also enable the items system of record to easily match the items information with it's location and status within the orchestration workflow.
-Below is a JSON schema and JSON example of a WorkflowItemUpdate.  all item management requires submission of a WorkflowItemUpdate to the OW engine.'

 Workflow JSON Schema
 ```JSON